zuhoffff/Pastebin-django/readme.md

 - If a key is not in the cache:
     - It is pulled from the database, and its access counter increases.
 - Flush the cache every N seconds and refill it with the M most popular keys.
+- Use two cache pools to use one as buffer.

 ## 6. Cache:
 - Cache popular URLs.
 - Cache popular pastes.

+## 7. Another feature:
+User can navigate to the list of all public pastes

 ### Other tasks:
 - organize the file structure better

+#### TODO: create tests.